www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [x] Add CodeMirror to NOTICE file.
     * [x] Synchronize CodeMirror editor with textarea during end of form submission in both directions.
 * [ ] Improve logging system.
     * [ ] Log all requests in detail, in order to make it easier to support users by making user actions more traceable.
+CURRENT
     * [x] Ensure, that logs are present in application. -> The logs are stored at `./net.splitcells.network.distro.log`.
     * [x] Log as CommonMark document, so that logs look nice on websites like GitHub.
         Do this by creating an alternative implementation of Domsole based on the default impl, which is Pdsui.